-James C. Morgan is often referred to as a “bridge builder” between business and the nonprofit and philanthropy sectors.
-He is respected for his transformational management style that inspires and empowers people to achieve excellence and become outstanding managers and leaders.
+James C. Morgan is a bridge-builder between business and the nonprofit sectors.
+His transformational management style inspires people to achieve excellence and become outstanding managers and leaders.

 Nonprofit and Philanthropic Contributions

 As co-founder of The Northern Sierra Partnership, Jim spurred the formation of a pioneering collaboration by bringing five conservation nonprofits together to do what none could do alone.
 The partnership has successfully preserved over 90,000 acres in the California Sierra Nevada Mountains.
 Jim also volunteers as a fundraising campaign chair and has helped raise more than $200 million for conservation efforts in Northern California.